 Among the lenses in the Tarmon's price range, 9 is the most aperture blades offered in any lens.

 The outer shell and front extension are plastic.
-The bayonet mount is nickle platted brass.
+The bayonet mount is nickel-plated brass.

-Unlike older lens, the plastic contains fiberglass fibers for reinforcement.
+Unlike older lenses, the plastic contains fiberglass fibers for reinforcement.

 There is also a slight amount of texture either painted on or as part of the injection molding process.

-The only area of concern are the plastic filter threads.
+The only area of concern is the plastic filter threads.
 Heavy use from filters or a ring light can cause wear over time.